wso2-attic/choreo-docs/portal-docs/introduction-to-choreo.md

 - Even without expert-level coding skills, Choreo's low-code environment enables developers to easily build applications.
 It also provides capabilities to collaborate and improve these applications as needed.

 - The low-code application development platform auto-generates editable and version-controlled code and maintains these in Git.
 This enables applying the engineering rigor required for enterprise applications on low-code.
-Thus with Choreo, the battle-proven software development lifecycle (SLDC) works like before.
-In contrast, SLDC does not work with many other low-code tools.
+Thus with Choreo, the battle-proven software development lifecycle (SDLC) works like before.
+In contrast, SDLC does not work with many other low-code tools.

 - Choreo consists of deployment environments (Dev, Staging, Prod), CI/CD pipelines, and automation tests.
 It empowers developers to follow cloud-native deployment practices.